 - Conflict Studies in the Middle East

-Students will also explore the political economy of the Middle East, the relationship between “resource wars” and the “war on terrorism,” and the changed geopolitical environments of Muslim and Middle Eastern countries.
+Students will also explore the political economy of the Middle East, the relationship between “resource wars” and the “war on terrorism,” and the changing geopolitical environments of Muslim and Middle Eastern countries.

 What Can You Do with This Degree?